nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

     > MGYG-HGUT-03390.fna   # genome sequences
     > MGYG-HGUT-03390.gff   # annotations
     > MGYG-HGUT-03390.xml   # Interproscan xml output (only need for interproscan)
+    > MGYG-HGUT-03390_InterProScan.tsv   # Interproscan tsv output (only need for interproscan and the xml output is absent)

   The prefix should be ``input.folder/MGYG-HGUT-03390``

-  By default we can use Prokka_ to annotate the genome.
+  If we need to analyze other genome(not included in the UHGG database),  we can use Prokka_ to annotate the genome.

   .. _Prokka: https://github.com/tseemann/prokka